This is my current reading recommendation list for math.

 Graphs: "Graph Theory" by Diestel, "Four Colors Suffice" by Robin Wilson, "Planar Graphs: Theory and Algorithms" by Nishizeki and Chiba, "Expander Graphs and Their Applications" by Hoory, Linial, and Wigderson, "On the Shannon Capacity of a Graph" by Lovasz, these notes on spectral graph theory by Spielman.

-Topology: "Algebraic Topology" by Hatcher, "Calculus on Manifolds" by Spivak, "Geometry and Topology of Three-Manifolds" by Thurston (here), "Differential forms in algebraic topology" by Bott and Tu, "Topology" by Munkres.
+Topology: "Algebraic Topology" by Hatcher (online here), "Calculus on Manifolds" by Spivak, "Geometry and Topology of Three-Manifolds" by Thurston (here), "Differential forms in algebraic topology" by Bott and Tu, "Topology" by Munkres, "Pseudotopological Spaces and the Stone-Čech Compactification" by Shulman (here).

-Fun: "Winning Ways for your Mathematical Plays" by Conway, Guy, and Berlekamp (also "On Numbers and Games" by Conway, the online collections "Games of No Chance" and "More Games of No Chance", "Dots and Boxes: Sophisticated Childs Play" by Berlekamp, and "Combinatorial Game Theory" by Aaron Siegel), anything by Martin Gardner, "Tracking the Dovetail Shuffle to its Lair" by Bayer and Diaconis, "Division by Three" by Doyle and Conway (also, the followup paper "Division by Four"), "Fractals, Chaos, and Power Laws", "One Hundred Prisoners and a Lightbulb", "A Solution to the Angel Problem" by Kloster (and as background, Conway's description of the problem and this thesis by Kutz, also there are several other solutions out there), "Scheduling Algorithms for Procrastinators" (online here), "A Knowledge-based Approach of Connect-Four - The Game is Solved: White Wins" by Victor Allis.
+Fun: "Winning Ways for your Mathematical Plays" by Conway, Guy, and Berlekamp (also "On Numbers and Games" by Conway, the online collections "Games of No Chance" and "More Games of No Chance" and Vol 3, Vol 4, and Vol 5, "Dots and Boxes: Sophisticated Childs Play" by Berlekamp, and "Combinatorial Game Theory" by Aaron Siegel), anything by Martin Gardner, "Tracking the Dovetail Shuffle to its Lair" by Bayer and Diaconis, "Division by Three" by Doyle and Conway (also, the followup paper "Division by Four"), "Fractals, Chaos, and Power Laws", "One Hundred Prisoners and a Lightbulb", for the Angel problem start with Conway's description of the problem and this thesis by Kutz and then check out "A Solution to the Angel Problem" by Kloster (there are several other solutions out there as well), "Scheduling Algorithms for Procrastinators" (online here), "A Knowledge-based Approach of Connect-Four - The Game is Solved: White Wins" by Victor Allis.

 More Number Theory: "Multiplicative Number Theory" by Davenport, "Number Theory" by Borevich and Shafarevich, "Arithmetic of Elliptic Curves" by Silverman, "Number Theory" by Andrews, "A Course in Arithmetic" by Serre, "Solving the Pell Equation" by Lenstra, Jr.